 “If this then that” is a simple but flexible automation system that integrates hundreds of apps and services to create automated processes for things.
 For example, you can create an IFTTT so that leads from your website turn into contacts in HubSpot.

-Similar to IFTTT, Zapier is a more business oriented automation tool that integrates with significantly more apps and services than IFTTT.
+Similar to IFTTT, Zapier is a more business-oriented automation tool that integrates with significantly more apps and services than IFTTT.
 So before selecting one or the other, you should ensure it communicates flawlessly with the tools and services you currently use.

-Many online experts like to claim than email is dead or dying.
+Many online experts like to claim then email is dead or dying.
 It really isn’t.
 Email is still the most common tool for communication in business, and that’s not about to change.
 Just evolve.

-Today’s challenge is cluttered inboxes and difficulty keeping track and measuring effectiveness of email correspondence.
+Today’s challenge is cluttered inboxes and difficulty keeping track and measuring the effectiveness of email correspondence.
 Some tools are out there to replace your current messy inbox.
 And others just try and make email communications a lot more effective for your business.

-If you’re not a fan of Google’s services, and prefer your email client and messages stored locally?
+If you’re not a fan of Google’s services and prefer your email client and messages stored locally?
 Thunderbird is your solution.
-It’s a free all-in-one email, tasks, calendar and chat, somewhat reminiscent of Microsoft’s Outlook experience of old.
+It’s a free all-in-one email, tasks, calendar, and chat, somewhat reminiscent of Microsoft’s Outlook experience of old.

 Keeping track of emails is time-consuming and often annoying.
-MixMax is a browser plugin that helps you track correspondence, schedule emails and use sequences and reminders.
+MixMax is a browser plugin that helps you track correspondence, schedule emails, and use sequences and reminders.
 Unfortunately, the free version is limited to 100 tracked emails and 10 scheduled emails per month, so if you communicate a lot over email, you might have to get the paid version.

 Email communication with clients and partners is often based on regular newsletters, and few solutions do it better than MailChimp.
 With a WYSIWYG template editor and tracking of open and click rates, this tool is a must for any business managing a newsletter.
-The service is free for up to 2,000 subscribers and and 12,000 emails.
+The service is free for up to 2,000 subscribers and 12,000 emails.

 Another cool feature worth mentioning is integration with the automation platforms we mentioned earlier which lets you get creative with how you maximize the effectiveness of your email marketing efforts.

 This simple and free (up to 15 users) task management solution is easy to use and rather flexible.
 Much like asanas in yoga.
-It lets you create repeating tasks, assign them to team members and keep track of the task progress from a single customizable dashboard.
+It lets you create repeating tasks, assign them to team members, and keep track of the task progress from a single customizable dashboard.

-On-the-Spot – Point of Sale Tools
+On-the-Spot – Point of Sale Business Tools

-This free POS tool, as the name implies, is a POS and loyalty program solution for businesses like beauty salons, florists and small stores.
+This free POS tool, as the name implies, is a POS and loyalty program solution for businesses like beauty salons, florists, and small stores.
 It includes analytics as well as inventory management and is available for free on Google Play and the iTunes App Store.